Community Food Bank Serving Folsom, ElDorado Hills & Granite Bay

 We haven’t seen Susan in the past couple of months and hope that she found that job she was seeking and a way forward for her family.
 But her story stays with us.

 Susan represents many of our guests, who come upon unexpected hard times and are trying to do everything they can to hold themselves and their families together while managing the anxiety of their uncertainty.
-As Big Day of Giving approaches, would you consider making a one-time gift to help us reach our $75,000 goal?
+If you haven’t already, would you consider making a one-time gift to help us reach our $75,000 Big Day Of Giving goal?
 Your support makes stories like Susan’s possible, ensuring that when someone walks through our doors, they are met food, dignity, and maybe a sense of peace.

 Donate During Big Day Of Giving